MostafaAbbas-git/Storefront-Backend-Api/README.md

 ## Run Scripts

 - Rename `.env.example` file to `.env`
-- Write your PostgreSQL user name and password in `.env`
+- Write your PostgreSQL userName and password in `.env`

 <!-- - Run the following commands to create the database needed for `testing`